lchill2/lchill2/README.md

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```
   (a)  B that says that x is a brother of y
-  Answer:Possible because the binary relation allows the relationship
   (b)  A that says that x is an aunt of y
-  Answer:Possible because the binary relation allows the relationship
   (c)  C that says that x and y are cousins
-  Answer:Possible because the binary relation allows the relationship
   (d)  O that says that x is an only child
-  Answer:Possible because the formula O states there X is the parent of x
   (e)  T that says that x has exactly two brothers
   Answer:Not possible
   ```